 Removal Delay Feature

 For DermWarehouse, have a feed upload scheduled every morning so that any new products or changes can be reflected within Merchant Center.
 It’s typical to have a scheduled upload daily.
-There have been a couple of times where our feed got stuck or ran into some sort of issue and didn’t finish uploading, leading to a huge drop in products.
+There have been several instances where our feed got stuck during the upload or ran into an issue and didn’t finish uploading, leading to a huge drop in products.
 One day we’ll have 2,000 products, and the next, because of the issue with our feed, we’ll have 200.
-This is a big problem!
-When you have the removal delay feature enabled, when there is a large drop in the number of products from one day to the next, Google recognizes that something is going on and your products will remain active until you can fix the issue.
+This is a big problem, as it affects all of our shopping ads.
+When you enable the removal delay feature, if there is a large drop in the number of products from one day to the next, Google recognizes that something is going on and your products will remain active until you can fix the issue.

 Check out these instructions on how to set this up.